Prostate cancer and its treatment can affect your body and

 time for rest.

-Gentle exercise such as walking or swimming can help to reduce
+Gentle physical activity such as walking or swimming can help to

-tiredness.
-Speak to your doctor before starting any exercise
+reduce tiredness.
+Speak to your doctor before you make any changes

-If you are struggling to eat enough and have lost weight, this
+If you are struggling to eat enough and you've lost weight, this

-tryrelaxation techniques and dealing with any worries that are
+relaxation techniques and dealing with any worries that you are

 Get support if you are feeling